 Intrinsic Motivation Resists Intervention

-External rewards create movement, but they rarely transform how your loved one thinks about recovery itself.
+External rewards create movement, but they rarely transform how a loved one thinks about recovery itself.
 Research shows motivational interviewing reduces resistance and enhances self-efficacy, yet it uncovers personal reasons rather than building genuine internal desire.
 Extrinsic motivation produces inconsistent outcomes, with only work and social functioning showing improvement at 12 months.

 Here’s what matters: baseline intrinsic motivation predicts long-term success.
-Studies reveal that individuals who enter treatment with higher internal drive achieve greater cognitive gains and better work functioning over time.
-This explains why someone pushed into recovery may comply temporarily without truly engaging.
-Here’s what matters: baseline intrinsic motivation predicts long-term success.
 Studies reveal that individuals who enter treatment with higher internal drive achieve greater cognitive gains and better work functioning over time, a finding that directly informs effective intervention strategies for substance use.
 This explains why someone pushed into recovery may comply temporarily without truly engaging.

 Three Elements That Make Motivation Interventions Effective